Skip links

 Protecting the Platypus

 Taronga is leading the way in a world class rescue plan for the iconic Platypus.
-As its population declines, the Zoo’s refuge facilities, including its new Platypus Rescue HQ at Taronga Western Plains Zoo in Dubbo, have taken on a heavier burden by focussing on restoring the wild’s population.
-With the goal to reduce extinction risk, the Platypus Futures program aims to improve the Zoo’s understanding of impacts of river system regulation, such as dams and diversions, and climate change on Platypus health and distribution.
+Taronga Zoo is spearheading a world-class rescue initiative for the iconic Platypus, whose numbers are declining due to environmental pressures.
+The Platypus Rescue HQ, located at Taronga Western Plains Zoo in Dubbo, plays a central role in restoring wild populations.
+Through its Platypus Futures program, Taronga is advancing research into the impacts of river system regulation—such as dams and diversions—and climate change on Platypus health and habitat distribution.

 CEO’s Collaborate to Protect the Sumatran Tiger